 I’m always happy to hear about new agents to treat gram-negative bacterial infections, especially after a stint working in antibiotic drug discovery myself.
 Seeing just how hard it is to kill these things did not improve my peace of mind about the problem of bacterial resistance, that’s for sure.
 So this paper caught my eye, although it’s not exactly a new drug – just a new antibiotic.

-Glatiramer acetate (GA) has been a multiple sclerosis drug for many years now – enough years that it’s the subject of a long-running series of brutal patent fights between Teva (who sells it as Copaxone) with competitors, which could be the subject of another blog post all by itself.
+Glatiramer acetate (GA) has been a multiple sclerosis drug for many years now – enough years that it’s the subject of a long-running series of brutal patent fights between Teva (who sells it as Copaxone) and competitors, which could be the subject of another blog post all by itself.
 The drug itself is not a single substance, but rather a mixture of polypeptides containing lysine, alanine, glutamic acid, and tyrosine (constituents of myelin basic protein).
 It has not-very-well-defined effects on the immune system in MS patients, and seems to reduce the frequency of relapses while not really modifying the underlying progression of the disease itself.

 Now it’s been found (by a multicenter team from Denmark, the UK, and the US) that GA is actually a pretty good gram-negative antibacterial agent, with fast bactericidal activity against many species.
 It’s especially effective against Pseudomonas aeruginosa, and even kills organisms that have formed biofilms.
 The mechanism looks to be similar to some other antimicrobial peptides, although GA is still active when administered in the context of human plasma (which is the downfall of many other AMPs).
 That mechanism is almost certainly through membrane disruption, as is the case with other cationic, amphiphilic peptides.
 The advantage here is that this is a drug whose human safety has already been well-established, because that’s another thing that has tripped up other attempts to use naturally-occurring peptides as systemic drugs.